COSMIC-PopSynth/COSMIC/docs/examples/index.rst

 you'll find examples to run a single binary system, multiple binary systems or a grid of binaries.

-See 'Running a Milky Way population' below for the process to simulate a population of binaries consistent with a user-supplied star formation history for a single compact object population (e.g. BH-BH) or a range of compact object populations (e.g. combinations of BH, NS, WD) as described in Breivik+2018.

 *************
 single binary